Carmel School, Madhupur: Facilities

 The School is well-equipped with modern amenities and has very good infrastructure.
-All the classrooms are spacious and provide for free movement of the students and teachers.
+All the classrooms are spacious and equipped with smart class facilities.
 Among the facilities provided to the students are a computer lab, science laboratories, library, and playground.
 The school also has an addition spacious multipurpose hall (auditorium) for various recreational and educational activities organized by the school.